simonw/til/zeit-now/python-asgi-on-now-v2.md

 * https://github.com/simonw/gzthermal-web
 * Apps published using https://github.com/simonw/datasette-publish-now

-Here's [the Zeit builder code](https://github.com/zeit/now/blob/c9437e714a754da2d25ae23160d5ad9cf64e2228/packages/now-python/now_init.py#L82) that detects ASGI or WSGI apps, for a peek at how it works under the hood.
+Here's [the Vercel builder code](https://github.com/vercel/vercel/blob/c9437e714a754da2d25ae23160d5ad9cf64e2228/packages/now-python/now_init.py#L82) that detects ASGI or WSGI apps, for a peek at how it works under the hood.

 See also: